stbenjam/metal3-docs/design/baremetal-operator/bmc-events.md

 # Event Subscription API

-Users of bare metal hardware may want to receive events from the baseboard management controller (BMC) in order to act on them, such as failed hardware, increases in temperature, and other reasons.
+Users of bare metal hardware may want to receive events from the baseboard management controller (BMC) in order to act on them in the event of a hardware fault, increase in temperature, removal of a device, etc.

 ## Status